CPA

 In-Person CPA Exam Classes

-The journey to becoming a Certified Public Accountant (CPA) is challenging, requiring you to test your knowledge through the four-section CPA exam, gain at least a year of work experience, and, of course, the quest for 150 credit hours of education.
+The journey to becoming a Certified Public Accountant (CPA) is challenging, requiring you to pass the CPA exam, gain at least a year of work experience, and earn 150 hours of college credit.

 Why do CPAs need 150 credit hours?